 Touch Typing Tips

-Why use a towel in conjunction with training Microsoft Word?
+I once used a towel to train Microsoft Word?
 Yes that's right!
-One of the methods to increase typing efficiency and speed is by adding a tea towel into the equation.
+One of the methods I used for touch typing to increase typing efficiency and speed is by adding a tea towel into the equation.
 I use a tea towel to cover your hands and the keyboard.
 This way you know that you are truly touch typing.

 Rules for touch typing: